 Earth Day is a great time to teach preschoolers about recycling.
-Making a recycling center for the classroom is a simple way to get kids involved in caring for the environment and teaches many skills.
+Making a recycling center for the classroom is a simple way to get kids involved.
+Recycling teaches students to about caring for the environment and teaches many other skills.

 Benefits of Teaching Preschoolers about Recycling